What are Dips good for?

 4. Repeat for the desired number of reps.

 As you get stronger, you can add more weight to make the exercise more challenging.
 Remember to keep your back close to the bench/chair to protect your shoulders and elbows.
-If you find that dips are too complicated, try having weight assistance or decreasing the range of motion by bending your knees slightly.
+If you find dips too complicated, try having weight assistance or decreasing the range of motion by bending your knees slightly.

 Dips are an excellent exercise for anyone looking to improve their upper body strength and size!